JohannaEnright/LCREntropyProject/README.txt

    Other plain text files are also outputed and include more information on the LCRs, information on proteins which did not contain LCRs (for counting/checking purposes), and information if the LCRs/genes were more atypical.
 For example, if the LCR was found in a gene which was located on both strands of the DNA, or if the LCR spanned an exon junction.

 2. segA
    This script is a modified version of the original Seg algorithm created by Wootton and Federhen (1993).
 It has been modified to extend to longer LCR sequences than were previously capable of being handled by Seg.
-As well, it has an added alphabet to identify codon LCRs and deal with ambiguous letters. segA is called automatically in the CombinedUsingSysCall_Codon3.py script.
+As well, it has an added alphabet to identify codon LCRs and deal with ambiguous letters. segA is called automatically in the calculate_entropy_biological_lcrs.py script.

 3. give_calc_bio_entropy_args.sh
-   This is a bash file which is used to feed CombinedUsingSysCall_Codon3.py a combination of set parameters for segA.
+   This is a bash file which is used to feed calculate_entropy_biological_lcrs.py a combination of set parameters for segA.
 This was important to ensure that we were observing the same trends given slightly different LCR identifying parameters, considering the somewhat arbitrary nature of these parameters.
-In total, it will feed CombinedUsingSysCall_Codon3.py 27 unique parameter combinations as shown in the supplementary section of the publication (Enright, Dickson, & Golding, 2023).
+In total, it will feed calculate_entropy_biological_lcrs.py 27 unique parameter combinations as shown in the supplementary section of the publication (Enright, Dickson, & Golding, 2023).

 4. averageproteinlength.py
    This script requires a genbank file as input, and will return the average protein length for that file.
    Again, it also accepts multiple concatenated genbank files, hence it was used to calculate the average protein length for each organism.
-   This information was used in the generaterandomproteome script.
+   This information was used in the generate_random_proteome.py script.

 5. codonclass_categorizeLCRs.py
-   This script requires the _Seq file outputed by CombinedUsingSysCall_Codon3.py which contains the sequences of all of the detected LCRs for a given organism, and a file output location.
+   This script requires the _Seq file outputed by calculate_entropy_biological_lcrs.py which contains the sequences of all of the detected LCRs for a given organism, and a file output location.
    It categorizes each LCR into one of three categories:
      i) containing three unique nucleotides, ii) containing two unique nucleotides, and iii) containing one unique nucleotide and outputs this information as counts of LCRs in each category.
    This information is used for the calculation of the preference coefficient, see Enright, Dickson, & Golding (2023).